ostdotcom/website-docupony/platform/docs/sample-app.md

 ---
 id: sample-app
-title: Sample Application Built On OST Platform APIs and SDKs (OST Wallet App)
+title: Sample Application Built With OST Platform APIs and SDKs (OST Wallet App)
-sidebar_label: Sample Application
+sidebar_label: Sample App
 ---

 We have built and released a sample app to showcase what's possible with OST Platform.
 The sample app is available on both Android and iOS and is built using the [OST Wallet Reach-Native SDK](/platform/docs/sdk/mobile-wallet-sdks/react-native/).